karaokemugen/karaokemugen-server/README.md

 ## Setup database

 Setup a PostgreSQL user and database, by default `karaokemugen_server`.
-Define a password and edit `config.yml` (use `config.yml.sample` as template) to set credentials and such.
+Define a password and edit `database.json` to set credentials and such.

 As a PostgreSQL super user, get into the newly created database and create the `unaccent` extension.